Carrier Strike Group 11: Historical background

 On 1 September 1961, Rear Admiral Joseph C. Wylie became Commander Cruiser-Destroyer Flotilla 9, aboard USS Oklahoma City (CLG-5).
 Admiral Wylie had arrived on board the Oklahoma City as Commander Cruiser Division 3 on 22 August 1961, and merely changed titles in September without shifting flagship.
 As of 1 July 1969, Oklahoma City was part of Cruiser-Destroyer Flotilla 9 at San Diego.
 The primary mission of Cruiser-Destroyer Flotilla 9 during the Vietnam War era had been to ensure the effective employment of approximately 60 cruisers and destroyers in the United States Seventh Fleet.
 By January 1973, with the end of hostilities in Vietnam, the flotilla had expended nearly 80,000 rounds in naval gunfire support missions.
 This offshore firepower, and the equally important role of search and rescue coordination, were vital parts of the extensive naval presence in the South China Sea.
 In 1973, a major reorganization of the U.S. Navy's cruiser-destroyer force resulted in Cruiser-Destroyer Flotilla 9's re-designation as Cruiser Destroyer Group 5 (CDG-5).

-Rear Admiral Gerald E. Thomas served as Commander Cruiser-Destroyer Group 5 in 1974-76.
+Rear Admiral Gerald E. Thomas served as Commander Cruiser-Destroyer Group 5 in 1974–76.
 Then Captain Leon A. Edney served as Chief of Staff to the Commander Cruiser-Destroyer Group 5 after 1976.
 In 1978 Cruiser-Destroyer Group 5 consisted of Destroyer Squadron 9, Destroyer Squadron 21, Destroyer Squadron 31, and Destroyer Squadron 37 (Naval Reserve Force).
 The headquarters and the three active squadrons were at San Diego while Destroyer Squadron 37 was at Seattle, WA.

-In the middle of 1992, the U.S. Navy instituted a concept which aimed to group its escorts into a more permanent carrier battle group structure.
-Instead of routinely changing the cruisers, destroyers, and frigates assigned to each carrier battle group, there was an attempt made to affiliate certain escorts more permanently with the carriers they escorted.
-Each of the Navy's 12 existing carrier battle groups was planned to consist of an aircraft carrier; an embarked carrier air wing; cruiser, destroyer, and frigate units; and two nuclear-powered attack submarines.
+In the middle of 1992, the U.S. Navy instituted a concept that aimed to group its escorts into a more permanent carrier battle group structure.
+Instead of routinely changing the cruisers, destroyers, and frigates assigned to each carrier battle group, an attempt was made to permanently affiliate certain escorts with the carriers they escorted.
+Each of the Navy's 12 existing carrier battle groups was planned to consist of an aircraft carrier, an embarked carrier air wing, cruiser, destroyer, and frigate units, and two nuclear-powered attack submarines.
 Cruiser-Destroyer Group Five's units following the reorganization were as listed below.